arokettu/bencode/docs/decoding.rst

     <?php

-    use SandFox\Bencode\Bencode;
+    use Arokettu\Bencode\Bencode;

     $data = Bencode::decode(
         "...",
+        // convert to a basic PHP array
-        // this is a default for both listType and dictType
+        // this is a default for listType
         listType: Bencode\Collection::ARRAY,
         // convert to ArrayObject
+        // this is a default for dictType
         dictType: Bencode\Collection::ARRAY_OBJECT,
-        // or to stdClass
+        // convert to stdClass
         // dictType: Bencode\Collection::STDCLASS,
     );